|<<- First||<- Prev||Next ->||Last ->>|

 At first, amazingly, nothing happens.
 But soon the character of the flame changes, going from bright orange to purplish blue.
 Somewhere underground a temperature sensor clicks over, and on the surface valves open, and water gushes out onto the pad's base, turning instantly to steam.
 And the rocket, slowly but amazingly surely, begins rising.

-A few last hoses tear off the sides as it ascends, and it takes nearly fifteen seconds for the length of the rocket to traverse that of the tower and for the lower fins to clear its tip.
+A few last hoses tear off the sides as it ascends, and it takes nearly ten seconds for the length of the rocket to traverse that of the tower and for the lower fins to clear its tip.
 But already it is picking up speed.
 First it separates itself from the giant, billowing cloud of steam that has risen up to engulf the launch tower, and then it surges further upward.
 Before a minute has gone it is high up in the sky, a bulb and spear point riding a bright tongue of fire.
 Despite its distance it continues to move visibly, reaching higher and growing smaller, until after a second minute has passed it has dwindled to a point of light and then is gone.

 To those on board the rocket, however, the story is different.
 These people, known only as the Suom, lie on compression couches facing up towards the sky.
 They cannot sit, cannot stand, for the force of the rocket's acceleration would send them collapsing painfully to the floor.
 Gravity plus-plus.
 In fact, before that acceleration comes, when the rocket first ignites, they feel more vibration than pressure.
 But as the rocket tears loose from the pad and begins to ascend, they are pressed at first gently and then increasingly more strongly down onto the couches.

 At first the journey is carried out mainly in darkness.
 Only every once in a while are there brief glimpses of light.
 But slowly, as the rocket forges upward, these start to grow longer.
-This light starts out as a strange deep blue / violet, then a deep red component enters in and starts to brighten.
+This light starts out as a strange deep blue / violet, then a deep red component enters in and begins to brighten.

 The blue fades into the background, until soon all that is left is a glowing rose with orangish overtones.
 Similar, maybe, to glowing embers, but somehow different, telling of new beginnings rather than a fading end.
 It is a light that speaks of the dawn, of fires of the forges of creation rising in the distance.
 It tells of hatching, of growing.
 Above all it speaks of life.